 "Idolf!
 Get these people out of here—tell them to hide in their cellars!"
 She was shouting orders to him, and he found he was compelled to obey, herding Greta and anyone he could convince to get back inside their homes.
 At least this dragon did not breathe fire; their humble timber houses with their thatched rooftops would take only minutes to burn down to the ground.

 As more oak doors were slammed closed, the square now empty save for the few brave guards and of course the faceless Nord, the dragon came thundering down to earth, gleaming ebony claws leaving deep tracks in the dirt.
-The very ground shook at the impact.
+The ground shook at the impact.
 Few seemed brave enough to move forward to face it, yet the fair Nord seemed to have no qualms.
-The dragon's breath did not seem to harm her—rather it seemed to roll off her armour as water would—gleaming jagged teeth set in jaws powerful enough to crush bone only dented the newly hammered steel plating of her armour.
+The dragon's breath did not seem to harm her—rather it seemed to roll off her armour as water would— and gleaming jagged teeth set in jaws powerful enough to crush bone only dented the newly hammered steel plating of her armour.
 Not once did she tarry in her onslaught, favouring her battle-axe rather than her bow.

 Empowered, he too leapt forward, heavy steel mace in hand.
 He managed to land a few blows to the beast's flanks, only to get knocked back by a vicious whip from its scaly black tail.
-The barbs cut deep into the flesh of his thigh and groin, deep enough so to leave him where he fell.
+The barbs cut deep into the flesh of his thigh and groin, deep enough to leave him where he fell.

 The beast took flight again, wings beating and thrashing at the air to gain altitude.
 The force kicked up dust, leaving the guards coughing and spluttering as they tried to maintain their offence.
-The young Nord reverted to her bow once more, notching and releasing arrows with impressive accuracy.
+The Nord reverted to her bow once more, notching and releasing arrows with impressive accuracy.

-One arrow tore through the membranous structure of its wings at such an angle to offset its trajectory.
-It was falling, able to slow itself down only a little before it thundered to earth once more.
+One arrow tore through the membranous structure of its wings at such an angle to offset its trajectory; It was falling, able to slow itself down only a little before it thundered to earth once more.

 She could sense the Dragon was weakening; its scaly hide was peppered with arrows, and its wings had torn in several places.
 Even if it were to survive, it may never fly again.
 She was aware of the guards in her peripheral vision; they were hesitating.
 Many of them would not have trusted in the rumours of dragons before now, let alone know how to fight one.
 They raised their bows once more, though she lifted her arm to halt them.
 This dragon was done, no mistake.
 But it would be she who would send it back to Oblivion.